30 min to create a new production-grade platform environment

 “Retail happens 24/7.
 We’re a U.S.-based retailer but there’s a very minimal amount of hours where we’re not receiving a lot of traffic,” explained Graham.
 “You have to have scale, you have to have uptime.”
 DICK’S needed to change its approach in order to meet the demands of a high-pressure retail market and deliver the omnichannel experience that helps set the company apart today.

-With Pivotal, scalability is no longer the challenge it once was.
+With Tanzu Application Service, scalability is no longer the challenge it once was.
 “We have certain time periods when we need systems to be more scalable and perform better for us than other time periods,” said Graham.
 “It’s nice to have autoscaling and flexible use of resources.
 That’s definitely a big win for us.”

-We put the platform in place, established product teams, and got really good facilitation and training from Pivotal to drive these product teams forward.”Sean Graham, Engineering Manager
+We put the platform in place, established product teams, and got really good facilitation and training from [VMware Pivotal Labs] to drive these product teams forward.”Sean Graham, Engineering Manager

 Teamwork and a product mindset lead to better software

-In addition to implementing Pivotal Platform, DICK’S recognized the importance of changing the way it built software.
-DICK’S has engaged with Pivotal Labs on multiple occasions in order to “focus on outcomes instead of completing projects, and ultimately be able to ship high-quality features with high code quality,” said Erika Green, Director of Technology Product Management at DICK’S.
+In addition to implementing Tanzu Application Service, DICK’S recognized the importance of changing the way it built software.
+DICK’S has engaged with VMware Pivotal Labs on multiple occasions in order to “focus on outcomes instead of completing projects, and ultimately be able to ship high-quality features with high code quality,” said Erika Green, Director of Technology Product Management at DICK’S.

 Moving to a product-based, balanced team approach and pair programming dramatically changed the quality and velocity of software development at DICK’S. “Our developer productivity has increased substantially...a 40% increase from previous years,” noted Williams.
 Not only are developers writing more code but the quality of code has improved.
 “With pair programming we’re finding issues sooner-—in the development process and not in QA or production,” said Graham.
 Additionally, there is no longer the need for a “hero culture,” Graham noted.
 “There’s a constant sharing of knowledge.
 There’s no one person that is the only one who can touch a code base.”